fsprojects/FSharp.Data.GraphQL/README.md

     end
 ```

-To set a field as a live field, call `Register` method.
+To set a field as a live field, call `Register` extension method.
 Each subscription needs to know an object identity, so it must be configured on the Identity function of the `ILiveFieldSubscription`.
 Also, the name of the Type and the field inside the `ObjectDef` needs to be passed along:

 ```fsharp
 let schemaConfig = SchemaConfig.Default